Current Results, Achievement Levels, & Scoring Metrics

 - Achievement Level Descriptions by Grade - Science

 - Analysis and Scaling Metrics

 Results from NAEP and the Florida Standards Assessment (FSA) and End-of-Course (EOC) assessments will differ for the following reasons:

 - Proficiency-level standards

-- Motivation level of the students (FSA and EOC assessments are high stakes test while NAEP is not)
+- Motivation level of the students (FSA and EOC assessments are high stakes tests while NAEP is not.)